AkashKarnatak/gpt2-from-scratch/README.md

-# GPT2 from scratch
+# Transformers from scratch
-This repository contains the modeling code for GPT-2, enabling you to load its pre-trained weights and perform inference using the model.
+This repository contains the modeling code for different transformer architectures, enabling you to load its pre-trained weights and perform inference using the model.

 # Requirements